-Support for ADD/ADHD
+Home Support for Learning Differences ADD/ADHD Tutoring and Help

-Attention Deficit Hyperactivity Disorder (ADHD) is a condition of the brain that results in excessive activity (hyperactivity), impulsivity, and difficulties with focusing attention.
+Attention Deficit Hyperactivity Disorder (ADHD) –formerly ADD/ADHD – is a condition of the brain that results in excessive activity, impulsivity, and/or difficulties with focusing attention.
 ADHD often makes it difficult for children to control their behavior in school and social settings.
 It is one of the most common chronic conditions of childhood.
+The Reading Clinic identifies the academic skills your student is struggling with and creates a tailored solution.
+The results are measurable, significant and most importantly, last a lifetime.

+Our programs make it easier for kids with ADHD to learn.
+Their thoughts become more organized, writing becomes a manageable task and school becomes a place they can be consistently successful.
 We provide students with a safe and accepting environment, engaging them in an ongoing process of discovery.
 In the dialogue-based format, students are better able to follow directions, stay on task, take more risks, complete assignments, and feel good about themselves.

 Issues Associated With ADHD